Continuous assessment, evaluation, and suitable preparation of wood market statistics for questions from the BMEL

 The bases for our analyses are statistical data on production and trade with wood based products.
 Depending on the specific question we use appropriate methods and tools.

 The foreign trade of the Federal Republic of Germany with wood and wood based products increased continuously since the beginning of the time series in 1950.
-In the year 2007 imports culminated in 131.6 million cubic meters (roundwood equivalent) and the export reached a peak of 147.9 million cubic meters roundwood equivalent (m³(r)).
-These figures are equal to an economical value of 26.9 billion Euros and 38.3 billion Euros respectively.
+In the year 2007 imports culminated in 132 million cubic meters (roundwood equivalent) and the export reached a peak of 148 million cubic meters roundwood equivalent (m³(r)).
+These figures are equal to an economical value of 27 billion Euro and 38 billion Euro respectively.
 Due to the global recession the values again decreased in 2008 and 2009, but recovered constantly since 2010.
 In 2014 imports have fully recovered and reached the level of 2007.
-In 2015 and 2016 (preliminary data) imports exceeded pre-crisis level.
-Exports remain on a lower level, however, a recovery in the last years could be observed to exports of 126 million m³(r) and 35 billion Euros, respectively.
+Exports showed a post-crisis low of 121 million m³(r) or 33 billion Euro respectively.
+However, recent years showed acontinuous increase up to 137 million m³(r) or 36 billion Euro respectively.